asadmahdi-phy/asadmahdi-phy.github.io/_pages/coursework.md

       </div>

       <p class="coursework-description">
-        Quantum field theory from canonical quantization to the path-integral formulation.
+        An intensive introduction to quantum field theory, progressing from canonical quantization to the path-integral formulation.
       </p>

       <div class="coursework-links">